InfiniTimeOrg/InfiniTime/doc/code/Apps.md

 If your app is a setting, do the same procedure in [displayapp/screens/settings/Settings.cpp](/src/displayapp/screens/settings/Settings.cpp).

 You should now be able to [build](../buildAndProgram.md) the firmware and flash it to your PineTime.
 Yay!

+Please remember to pay attention to the [UI guidelines](../ui_guidelines.md) when designing an app that you want to include in mainstream InfiniTime.